Anna Borisoglebskaya

-Anna Ivanivna Borisoglebskaya (Га́нна Іва́нівна Борисоглі́бська; 1868–1939) was a Ukrainian actress and People's Artist of the Ukrainian SSR (1936).
+Anna Ivanivna Borisoglebskaya (Га́нна Іва́нівна Борисоглі́бська; 1868 – 29 September 1939) was a Ukrainian actress and People's Artist of the Ukrainian SSR (1936).

 Early years

 Anna Borisoglebskaya was born on 1868, in the city of Sebezh in the Vitebsk Governorate (present-day Pskov).
 Borisoglebskaya spent her childhood in the city of Izium in the Kharkov Governorate and received her education at the Charity Society School in Kharkov.
 In 1886, she took an exam to become a teacher at Kharkov University and began teaching in the village of Novoselovka in the Izyumsky Uyezd that same year.

-Borisoglebskaya died on September 29, 1939, in Kyiv.
+Borisoglebskaya died on 29 September 1939, in Kyiv.
 She was buried in Baikove Cemetery in Kyiv, and her grave is maintained by the Ukrainian Theater Actors Union.

 Career

 From her childhood, Borislebskaya showed interest in the theater.
 She stepped onto the professional stage in 1888 with invitation of Marko Kropyvnytskyi.
 Borislebskaya worked with Kropivnitskyi's troupe until 1902, then spent four years with Panas Saksahansky and Ivan Karpenko-Karyi's troupe.
 In 1906–1907, she toured with the Shchepkin and Kolesnichenko troupes.
-From 1907 to 1917, she worked at the stationary theater led by Nikolay Sadovsky in Kyiv.
+From 1907 to 1917, she worked at the stationary theater led by Mykola Sadovsky in Kyiv.